garmin/connectiq-apps/barrels/Semicircles/README.md

  `angleInSemicircles = (angleInRadians * 0x80000000) / PI`

-This class also includes a function to compute distance between two points, trading accuracy for speed of computation.
+This class also includes a fast method to calculate the distance between two points.